 Read more in this Trello review.
 You can also read our ClickUp vs Trello comparison to learn how Trello compares to one of the best project management tools.

 - Unlimited users, 10 boards, Unlimited power-ups, Unlimited storage

 - Price is per user, Unlimited boards, Custom fields, Invite guests

 - Price is per user, Several new views

 More details about Wrike:

 - Pricing: Free plan with a cap of 2GB storage per account; Professional plan at $9.80 per user per month

 - Unspecific plan progression

 Wrike is an easy-to-use, reasonably priced project management solution that’s a reliable Trello alternative.
 It does a fantastic job of combining several essential skills, making it a solid choice for both small- and large-scale teams.
 It accomplishes this using built-in integrations and its own add-ons (which other applications, like Trello, don’t offer).

-The add-ons for Wrike may be added one at a time, but there are also bundles aimed at specific user categories, like marketing teams and professional services (it’s one of the best project management tools for marketing).
+The add-ons for Wrike may be added one at a time, but there are also bundles aimed at specific user categories, like marketing teams and professional services as well construction project managers (reason why it holds a place in our best project management tools for marketing piece and in our best construction project management software guide).
 While it offers a good free plan, features like two-factor authentication are hidden behind its highest-tier paywall.